rpdelaney/l4d2-tourney-rules/rules.md

 - two games with each opposing team choosing the server for one of the two games, decided by the sum of the scores of both games, (a.k.a.
 "Home/Away"), OR
-- a single game on a neutral server.
+- a single game on a neutral server chosen by mutual agreement during match scheduling.

 In the event that opposing teams cannot agree on a neutral server according to these rules, the Home/Away system will be used.